Homefront Rising is a cultural revival led by military veterans and allies from all walks of life.

 So was the Berkeley land conflict a beginning to land reform struggles in America?
 I hope so.
 We simply have to shake up the land grant universities.
 They need to return to their mission of assisting genuine family farmers or cease to exist.

 It's also a shame to ignore the injustice of disinheriting so many black and white family farmers.
 And it's a gigantic tragedy to ignore the stealing of the land from Native Americans.
 These are grave political and moral problems.
 Unless this country does something positive about them, America remains a conqueror.
 It certainly cannot claim democracy and justice as its key virtues.

 See Occupy the Farm.
 It's more than a great documentary film.
 It's another way of viewing your neighborhood and the world.

 Patrick McCaffrey joined the National Guard the day after the 9/11 attacks.
 He is the first California Guardsman in his unit to die while serving in the Iraq war.
-His mother Nadia has since devoted her life to housing veterans and nurturing their resurgence.
+His mother, Nadia McCaffrey, has since devoted her life to housing veterans and nurturing their resurgence.
 29 former service members lived in her house at various times, and Nadia helped launch several veterans communities that combine housing with supportive services and career training.
-She is leading the campaign to end veteran homelessness by December 2015.
-To carry out the mission, Camp Patrick has been established in honor of Nadia's son.
-With an emphasis on sustainable living, Camp Patrick functions as a mobile think tank, command center and recruitment station focusing on rapidly-deployable food and housing solutions.
+She is leading the campaign to end veteran homelessness by December 2015, and Camp Patrick will soon be established in honor of her son.